nephio-experimental/tko/KRM.md

 You can use label selectors to filter your results:

-    kubectl get template --selector Site.cloud=$(tko name to GDC-E)
+    kubectl get template --selector=Site.cloud=$(tko name to GDC-E)

 Also note that the filter accepts wildcards:

-    kubectl get template --selector Site.cloud=$(tko name to G*)
+    kubectl get template --selector=Site.cloud=$(tko name to G*)

 Packages
 --------

 KRM packages for templates, sites, and deployments are in the `spec` under the `package.resources` list, and are simply agnostic raw data.
 Example in YAML:

 ```yaml
 apiVersion: tko.nephio.org/v1alpha1